 '''

 from xlwings import pro

-@pro.func
+@server.func

-@pro.arg("name", doc='A name such as "World"')
+@server.arg("name", doc='A name such as "World"')

 def hello(name):

 """This is a classic Hello World example"""

 return f"Hello {name}!"

 '''

 These doc strings will appear in Excel's function wizard/formula builder.
 Note that the name of the arguments will automatically be shown when typing the formula into a cell (intellisense).